mkurz/deadbolt-2-java/QuickStart.md

 By default, template constraints use the default Deadbolt handler but as with controller constraints you can pass in a specific handler.
 The cleanest way to do this is to pass the handler into the template and then pass it into the constraints.
 Another advantage of this approach is you can pass in a wrapped version of the handler that will cache the subject; if you have a lot of constraints in a template, this can yield a significant gain.

 One important thing to note here is that templates are blocking, so any Futures used need to be completed for the resuly to be used in the template constraints.
 As a result, each constraint can take a function that expresses a Long, which is the millisecond value of the timeout.
-It defaults to 1000 milliseconds, but you can change this globally by setting the `deadbolt.scala.view-timeout` value in your `application.conf`.
+It defaults to 1000 milliseconds, but you can change this globally by setting the `deadbolt.java.view-timeout` value in your `application.conf`.

 Each constraint has a variant which allows you to define fallback content.
 This comes in the format `<constraintName>Or`, e.g.